Rock climbing in New Zealand: Access

 Rock climbing in New Zealand is pursued in many settings: sea cliffs (e.g. Ti Point, Long Beach), lakeside cliffs (e.g. Kawakawa Bay and Whanganui Bay on Lake Taupō), riverside cliffs (e.g. Waipapa Dam), old quarries (e.g. Mt Eden Quarry), farmland crags (e.g. Wharepapa Rock, Waipari), and alpine crags (e.g. Wye Creek in The Remarkables).
 Access rights to these climbing areas vary across the country due to the circumstances of land ownership and governance.
 Sustainable access to rock climbing areas in New Zealand has become an increasingly important issue and in recent years a number of historically important climbing areas, such as Mt Eden Quarry and Whanganui Bay have become closed to the climbing community.
-In response to these difficulties the Aotearoa Climbing Access Trust was recently formed to engage with landowners and public land governance bodies to maintain sustainable access to rock climbing areas in New Zealand.
+In response to these difficulties the Aotearoa Climbing Access Trust was formed to engage with landowners and public land governance bodies to maintain sustainable access to rock climbing areas in New Zealand.